 So, what does raw food contain that kibble does not?
 Why is raw specifically better than kibble?

 Simply put: kibble is not real food.
+Kibble is:

-DRY (contains no intracellular moisture)
+Dry (contains no intracellular moisture)

 Highly-processed and manufactured at high temperatures to keep the food shelf-stable (killing nutrients)